bluesky/bluesky/doc/source/tutorial.rst

 Aside: Access Saved Data
 ========================

-At this point it is natural to wonder, "OK, how do I access my saved data?"
+At this point it is natural to wonder, "How do I access my saved data?"
 From the point of view of *bluesky*, that's really not bluesky's concern, but it's a reasonable question, so we'll address a typical scenario.